 MyPal has been implemented as part of the effort to meet the directives contained in the recommendation and will track data pertaining to the functioning of the force review board.
 An administrative lieutenant has been assigned duties regarding the Force Review Board and job aides have been developed with regard to the Force Review Board for its members.
-The Department is constantly seeking guidance from best practice practitioners across every compliance requirement found in the CASA.
-During this reporting period staff from the Department visited New Orleans, after being told that their department had implemented best practices in their force review board performance process, and ideas concerning board functioning, training and other reference materials are being considered for implementation.
+The Department is constantly seeking guidance from best practice practitioners across every compliance requirement found in the their department had implemented best practices in their force review board performance process, and ideas concerning board functioning, training and other reference materials are being considered for implementation.